 Emergency contraception is a post-coital method of preventing pregnancy when prophylactic contraception measures, like those discussed above, fail or are not used.
 EC reduces the risk of pregnancy by stopping the release of an egg from the ovary, stopping the union of sperm with the released egg, or both, depending on the type of contraception.
-If fertilization has already occurred, the drug may also prevent implantation by inhibiting the attachment of the fertilized egg to the womb.
 Oral contraceptives and EC thus function in a similar way, but differ in timing and dosage.

 Commonly referred to as "morning-after pills," conventional EC contains either or both of the hormones estrogen and progestin (levonorgestrel) or a synthetic progesterone antagonist (ulipristal acetate).
 In 1997, the U.S. Food and Drug Administration (FDA) determined that EC pills are a safe and effective form of contraception.
 The FDA first approved the "morning-after pill" Plan B, a set of two levonorgestrel pills, in 1999.
 The FDA has since approved a number of emergency contraceptive pills.
-Plan B lowers chances of pregnancy by 75-89% if taken within seventy-two hours of birth control failure or unprotected sex, while ella, a prescription-only EC pill, is effective if taken within 120 hours.
+Plan B lowers chances of pregnancy by 75- 89% if taken within seventy-two hours of birth control failure or unprotected sex, while ella, a prescription-only EC pill, is effective if taken within 120 hours.
 If EC is taken outside this window, it becomes significantly less effective in preventing pregnancy.
-Despite popular misconceptions and the portrayal of
+Despite popular misconceptions and the portrayal of EC as an "abortion pill," EC pills become ineffective as contraception and will cause no harm to the fetus if taken after implantation of a fertilized egg.